puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 ## Quest Objectives

-- Download a module from the Puppet Forge
+- Use a module from the Forge, and a pre-written module to setup a website serving the quest guide.
-- Use the Puppet Enterprise (PE) Console to classify a node
+- Use the Puppet Enterprise (PE) Console to manage the Learning VM's configuration
-- Explore how we created the Quest Guide website locally

 ## Getting Started

 In this quest you will be introduced to the power of Puppet using the Puppet Enterprise (PE) Console and the Puppet Forge.
-The product of this quest is to set up a functional website locally that will serve you the entire Quest Guide, as an alternative to the PDF version.
+The objective of this quest is to set up a functional website locally that will serve you the entire Quest Guide, as an alternative to the PDF version.
 Don't worry though, both the website and PDF have the same content and will help guide you on your journey to learn Puppet.

-However, to do this, we're not going to be writing any code in this quest.
-Instead, we'll be using existing code and the PE Console to see just how far Puppet can take us in automating your infrastructure without yet delving into code.
+We are not going to be writing any code in this quest to accomplish the objective.
+Instead, we will be using a module from the Forge, as well as another that has been written for you on the Learning VM.
+This will serve as an example of _how_ you can _use_ the code that you will learn to write in the succeeding sections.
+We hope this gives you a high-level overview of what it is like to use Puppet Enterprise to manage systems, while leveraging code developed by the community that is shared on the Forge.
+Some of the technical terms in this quest may not be familiar, but we promise we will explain all of it by the end of the guide!

 Are you intrigued as to how this looks?
 When you're ready to get started, type the following command:

-    quest --start powerofpuppet
+    quest --start power

 ## The Puppet Forge

-No matter if you use Puppet open source or Puppet Enterprise, another tool at your disposal is the [Puppet Forge](http://forge.puppetlabs.com).
-The Forge is a public repository of modules ritten by members of the puppet community, which we can leverage to simplify the process of managing your systems.
+The [Puppet Forge](http://forge.puppetlabs.com) is a public repository of modules written by members of the Puppet community.
+We can leverage the content from the Forge to simplify the process of managing your systems.
 This is just a general description of the Forge, which will suffice for now.
-We'll go into greater detail about the Forge in the Puppet Module Tool Quest.
+We will go into greater detail about the Forge in the Puppet Module Tool Quest.

+But what is a Module, you ask?
+Simply put, a module is a self-contained bundle of code and data.
+We will learn about Modules in greater detail in the Module Quest.

 {% aside Puppet Enterprise Supported Modules %}
-Remember in the Welcome quest when we stated PE comes with many prepackaged tools?
-Well, another one of those tools are [Puppet Enterprise supported modules](http://forge.puppetlabs.com/puppetlabs?utf-8=%E2%9C%93&supported=yes).
-These modules are rigorously tested with Puppet Enterprise environment and are also supported (maintained) by Puppet Labs.
+Remember how we indicated in the Welcome Quest that Puppet Enterprise comes with several benefits, in addition to Puppet?
+[Puppet Enterprise supported modules](http://forge.puppetlabs.com/puppetlabs?utf-8=%E2%9C%93&supported=yes) are modules that are rigorously tested with Puppet Enterprise and are also supported (maintained) by Puppet Labs.
 {% endaside %}

 {% task 1 %}

+Install the puppetlabs-apache module.

 For us to get started with setting up our Quest Guide website, we need to download and install the [apache module](http://forge.puppetlabs.com/puppetlabs/apache) from the Forge.
 In your terminal type the following command:

 	puppet module install puppetlabs-apache

-This tells Puppet to go into the Forge and specifcally download and install the `puppetlabs-apache` module onto this Learning VM.
+This tells Puppet to download and install the `puppetlabs-apache` module from the Forge onto the Learning VM.
+Modules are installed in the directory specified as Puppet's _modulepath_.
+For Puppet Enterprise, this defaults to `/etc/puppetlabs/puppet/modules/`.

 {% aside Offline?
 No problem. %}
 We've cached the required modules on the Learning VM.
 If you don't have internet access, run the following terminal commands instead of using the `puppet module` tool: